hqpham98/c1023-code-solutions/javascript-new/javascript-new-quiz-notes.md

 - What does the `new` operator do?

+Create an instance of a user-defined object type or one of the built-in object types that has a constructor function.

 - What property of JavaScript functions can store shared behavior for instances created with `new`?

+prototype property

 - What does the `instanceof` operator do?

+Returns a boolean indicating if the prototype property of a constructor appears anywhere in the prototype chain of an object.

 ## Notes